morfeli/0xperplex/README.md

 # 0xperplex

-0xperplex is a Next.js-based project that leverages modern web technologies and AI capabilities to create an engaging and interactive RAG answer engine with a focus on the users experience.
+0xperplex is a Next.js-based project that leverages modern web technologies and AI capabilities to create an engaging and interactive RAG answer engine with a focus on the user experience.

 ## 🌟 Features